-- For every foreclosure, there were 39 maintenance or marketing factors evaluated on a checklist. - The investigator simply marked "yes" or "no" as to whether the deficiency was present on the foreclosure. - For example, 1 broken window would count as 1 deficiency; likewise, 3 broken windows would count as 1 deficiency. - Photos were taken of the REO and neighbors on both sides and across the street.
+- For every bank-owned home, there were 39 maintenance or marketing factors evaluated on a checklist. - The investigator simply marked "yes" or "no" as to whether the deficiency was present on the home. - For example, 1 broken window would count as 1 deficiency; likewise, 3 broken windows would count as 1 deficiency. - Photos were taken of the bank-owned home and neighbors on both sides and across the street.